CallanVass/Interview_Prep/README.md

 Next, classes were set up for instantiating objects.
 These objects included Characters, their Inventories, the Notebook players could write in, and finally the Rooms players would enter.

-The main.py file (where the game loop runs) begins by playing an introduction, then goes
+The main.py file (where the game loop runs) begins by playing an introduction, then goes on to the main while loop, while True.
+The functions help to bring up options for the player.
+Once the player escapes one room, another while loop is started.
+When they return to the previous, the loop is ended.
+Players can fail by losing all of their health during combat encounters with guards, or in the final fight with Dracula.

 ### Hardest part about creating it?

+At many points it was easy to forget how the loop logic functioned with the while loops, which led to lots of confused moments, all of which required playthoughs for testing.

 ### Something you enjoyed?

+This was my first real exposure to coding something by myself, and I felt really proud with the end product.
+My favourite part was probably the feeling of competence that accompanied completing a project by myself with so many (relative) moving parts (OOP, Functions, imports, modules, loops, coditional logic).

 ### What would you fix going forward?

 I would program the next loop of rooms as the last option each time, meaning that navigating the main.py module would become easier.
 I would also simplify the system of having to display prompts and inputs in main.py so that less was needed to be typed each time.
+The text printed after selecting an option could also have been modularised so it didn't clutter the main file.

 ### What's something you learned?